 In regards to the little girl’s room, I looked around at what was in my little girl’s room and I pulled from there to create the space.
-I did pick up a few props that would tie in to the color scheme of the posters and plates that Amie sent.
-And through trial and error the image came together.
+I did pick up a few props that would tie into the color scheme of the posters and plates that Amie sent.
+And through trial and error, the image came together.
 I did have something else in mind at first and I remember trying to shoot it and having that unsettled feeling knowing that it wasn’t right.
 It took a lot of rearranging, of furniture and props to get the final image which I love!

 What elements make people interested in buying a product?

 When shopping for lifestyle products I’m always looking for some specific things.
-I’m searching for things to bring height, interesting shapes, colors that are either in the branding or that complement the brand, small items that can fill empty spaces when needed, and I always consider the textures and surfaces.
+I’m searching for things to bring height, interesting shapes, colors that are either in the branding or that complement the brand, and small items that can fill empty spaces when needed, and I always consider the textures and surfaces.

-So, with Flutterbye, I knew that for the fingerprint image we would be pulling the colors straight from the brand.
-I knew I wanted a plant, a picture in a frame that told of a wedding, some different props for the tabletop, and I wanted that tabletop element to be reflective and interesting.
+So, with Flutterbye, I knew that for the fingerprint image, we would be pulling the colors straight from the brand.
+I knew I wanted a plant, a picture in a frame that told of a wedding, and some different props for the tabletop, and I wanted that tabletop element to be reflective and interesting.

 Shopping at a garden center I was able to find that really cool flower in orange.
 It was something visually interesting and the perfect color for Flutterbye!
-I used an image I took a few years ago (back when I photographed weddings) of wedding rings because it had the blues that I wanted, and lastly I included the LOVE piece because I knew it would reflect the colors around it and was visually interesting.
+I used an image I took a few years ago (back when I photographed weddings) of wedding rings because it had the blues that I wanted, and lastly, I included the LOVE piece because I knew it would reflect the colors around it and was visually interesting.

 Tips for sourcing product photography props

-When sourcing props, I would start at checking out what you have.
+When sourcing props, I would start by checking out what you have.
 Look at the colors of your brand, what is the feel of it?
 Are you trying to sell something playful?
 Serious?
 Whimsical?
 Etc?
 All of those little things come into play when styling.

 From there, after you know your colors and have an image in your head that you want to create, then you just go out and start shopping.
-I would love to say I do my shopping online but I am a hands on type of girl.
+I would love to say I do my shopping online but I am a hands-on type of girl.
 I want to see the colors, the textures, and even the sizing of things because I’m thinking about how it will photograph and what I’m trying to sell.

 I tend to frequent stores like Home Goods, Target, Hobby Lobby, or even Whole Foods.
 Many times I’m just looking for something small that would help tell a story and these places tend to have those little things.
 Although, I’m always keeping an eye out for cool things to have on hand in my prop closet (like an old rotary telephone).
 I’ve found some awesome props at silent auctions, thrift stores, and mom & pop shops.
-I try to have fun, to think a little outside the box, and I use my imagination through the whole process!
+I try to have fun, to think a little outside the box, and I use my imagination throughout the whole process!

 How to balance creating a scene with keeping the focus on the product?

 Once I have the client’s products in hand my mind starts racing.
-I am thinking of the props that will work with the product but won’t distract from the product.
+I am thinking of props that will work with the product but won’t distract from the product.

 When shooting, I always try to have my props pointing back to the product that is being sold.
-In the children’s Flutterbye image I used black, white, and soft pink.
+In the children’s Flutterbye image, I used black, white, and soft pink.
 I styled the shot in a way that your eye follows the pink and lingers there.
 The other elements are just supporting characters, pointing to the lead.